 Back in the day, So when things were a little slow to start, you probably turned to industry publications, magazines, and newsletters, which focus solely on products and customer service as the solution to your problems.
-Now days, we have google, apps, software and more to TELL US EXACTLY what our customers like and don’t!
+Nowadays, we have google, apps, software, and more to TELL US EXACTLY what our customers like and don’t!
 Easy right??

 Then,, you looked around at what the competition was doing and you probably began to think that if you offered your product or service at a lower price, customers would flock to your business instead of your competition.
 But what really happened?

 Initially, you may have seen a rush of customers after you ran the promotion offering the product at a low price, but did that rush of customers continue?
 Did most of them return after the sale was over?
 No.

 Then, as time went on, you probably began doing less and less advertising because you weren’t seeing great results from your advertising dollars.
 Deep down inside, you may have had the gnawing feeling that you should be doing some sort of marketing and advertising, but you didn’t have a clue what to do.
 Then, since you spent your available money, you were up the creek without a paddle.

 You may have even bought into the false belief that you were just a simple small business owner, selling a gadget or providing a service, but not a marketer.

 This terrible mistake in thinking has been made across the country by entrepreneurs who fail to realize that they have to become marketers.

 See, if you want to be a successful and profitable business owner, then your primary job every single day is attracting more customers to your business.
 That’s it!

 What’s the only way you will make money?